 - 4 TBSP Balsamic Vinegar

-- 1 Cup Chopped Grapes (I like green for this recipe)
+- 1 Cup Chopped Grapes -I prefer green for this recipe

-- 1 Cup Dried Cranberries (no added sugar, like this brand)
+- 1 Cup Dried Cranberries – no added refined sugar, like this brand.

 - 1/2 tsp Himalayan Pink Salt, or to taste

 - Scoop out avocados, and place in a large mixing bowl.
 Smash until smooth.

 - Add in tuna, and mix together until no longer chunky.

 - Add in balsamic, dijon, and salt, and mix until well combined.